NAPE Charities Luncheon

-NAPE Expo Charities will be honoring and making donations to these selected charities.
-Learn more about each charity below.
+NAPE Expo Charities will be honoring and making donations to selected chartities.
+Recipients will be announced in September.

-Award selections for 2022 have already been made.
-If you are a charity interested in applying for a potential grant award from NAPE Expo Charities Fund, please email info@NAPEexpo.com to receive the annual invitation to apply.
-Applications for 2023 grant award consideration will be accepted beginning in July 2022.
+Applications for 2023 grant award consideration are now being accpeted.
+If you are a veterans charity interested in applying for a potential grant award from the NAPE Expo Charities Fund, please email info@NAPEexpo.com to request an application.